“Should I go to the funeral? I really… just… don’t want to. Is it disrespectful to not go? What should I do?”

 Let’s first take a look at the reason (or reasons) why you’re inclined to avoid going to the funeral.

-Here are some of the more common issues that cause people to want to skip the funeral, even that of a family member or good friend:
+Here are some of the more common issues that cause people to skip the funeral, even that of a family member or good friend:

 - They aren’t prepared emotionally to say goodbye to the person who’s passed